fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-overview.md

 ## Overview

 The javascript library, as an extension of our linear-scaling query peer service, makes data readily accessible.
 We get trusted data to the access point quickly.
 It runs in the browser, using a web socket to connect to a ledger server/group.
 The main commands are below.

-For the downloadable version, unless you changed the default `fdb-api-port`, the full URL is `http://localhost:8080/`

 Action | Command | Explanation
 -- | -- | --